 Zoomed-in images show drill sites that are dangerously close or at rock glacier sites, particularly glaciers (as cited in our inventory in the annex), 313-7014, 313-7014 (b), 313-7014 (d), 314-7014, 316-7013(f), 316-7013 (e), and 317-7013 (b).
 These glaciers can be viewed in Google Earth by copying the location coordinate from our inventory in the annex into the Google Earth search box.
 The reader can also download the drilling map transparency image which is also viewable in Google Earth.
-With the transparency lever, which will appear once the map is loaded in Google Earth, you can make the map more or less transparent and thus compare the drill site with the rock glacier and other natural elements visible in Google Earth.
-Below is a reproduction of what the reader will see on Google Earth.
+With the transparency lever, which will appear once the map is loaded in Google Earth, you can make the map more or less transparent and thus compare the drill site with the reader will see on Google Earth.
 The yellow ovals indicate where the transparency lever is.
 Be sure to click the pointer on the map folder in left pane, otherwise the transparency level will not work!